-Schedule S is conflict serializable if you are able to transform S into a serial schedule by swapping consecutive non-conflicting operations of different transactions.
+Schedule S is conflict serializable if you can transform S into a serial schedule by swapping consecutive non-conflicting operations of different transactions.

 SERIALIZABILITY Swapping operations is easy when there are only two txns in the schedule.
 It's cumbersome when there are many txns.
 Are there any faster algorithms to figure this out other than transposing operations?